Hong Kong Business Registration Number and Company Registration Number

 You can search for your company’s CR number on the website of the Hong Kong Companies Registry.

-Your company’s BR number can be found on the Business Registration Number Enquiry section of the Inland Revenue Department’s website.
+Your company's BR number can be found in the Business Registration Number Enquiry section of the Inland Revenue Department's website.

 Please see below for a sample of Hong Kong company Certificate of Incorporation with the company’s CR Number: